How to write a prioritized To Do List,

 Or, imagine you're in a sales role and have a long list of people who you need to talk to.
 You write out a list of everyone you need to call and every client you need to see, and start prioritizing.

 You know that one client really keen on your product and is ready to buy, so you prioritize them with an "A" - this is a prospect that's really worth focusing on.
 Conversely, you know that another prospect is playing you off against several competitors, meaning that the you'll make less profit, and that there's a reasonable chance that you won't get the business.
 You prioritize this person with a "D".
 It's worth making some effort here, but you should focus most of your attention on better prospects.

 To-Do Lists are particularly useful when you have a small number of tasks that you need to complete.
 However, they can become cumbersome when you have too many items on them, or when you need to progress multiple projects.
-At this stage, it's worth starting to use Action Programs , which are more scalable versions of To-Do Lists.
+At this stage, it's worth starting to use Action Programs , which are designed to manage more complex situations reliably.

 To be well organized in the workplace, you need to be using To-Do Lists or Action Programs.
 By using them, you will ensure that:

 To draw up a Prioritized To-Do List, download our template and use it to list all of the tasks that you must carry out.

 Mark the importance of the task next to it, with a priority from A (very important) to F (unimportant).
 Redraft the list into this order of importance.
 Then carry out the jobs at the top of the list first.
 These are the most important, most beneficial tasks to complete.